-Hope my films are not slotted as women-oriented stories: Meghna Gulzar
+Hope my films are not slotted as women-oriented stories, says Meghna Gulzar

 Mumbai: Filmmaker Meghna Gulzar on Tuesday requested the audience to not slot her films, including her latest "Chhapaak", as women-oriented stories.